Quick, name three ways to invest in real estate.

 As a small business owner, I work from a coworking space myself, and I love it.
 For under $100 a month, I get 24/7 access to upscale office space, views overlooking beaches and mangrove forest, and unlimited coffee and tea.

 The working world is changing.
-A 2018 CNBC study found that 70% of office workers worldwide now telecommute at least one day per week.
-Increasingly, work happens remotely, and not every remote worker wants to work from their living room.
+A CNBC study found that 70% of office workers worldwide telecommutde at least one day per week in 2018.
+In the coronavirus pandemic of 2020, fully 62% of all employees in the U.S. worked remotely, doubling the previous figure, according to Gallup.
+While some will return to a physical office, many won’t, and not every remote worker wants to work from their living room.

 2. Raw Land

 Investing in raw land comes with plenty of perks, not all of them obvious.

 First, it’s far more hands-off than residential or commercial real estate.
 No midnight phone calls from tenants complaining that a light bulb burnt out; no repairs or maintenance calls.

 It also costs next to nothing to maintain.
 If you buy raw land in cash, your only ongoing cost is property taxes – which are often low for raw land because of the relatively cheap price tag.